Mysorshik666/upload_img/README.md

-﻿# upload image in Firebase
+﻿# upload image to Firebase